cc-d/flask-simple-captcha/README.md

 ## Contributing

 Feel free to open a PR.
 The project has undergone a recent overhaul to improve the code quality.

+If you make changes in the logic, please follow the steps laid out in this document for testing and debugging.
+Make sure the coverage % stays >= 100% and that you verify manually at least once that things look okay by submitting a real CAPTCHA in the debug server.

+The `pyproject.toml` has the required configuration for `black` and `isort`.
+There is also a vscode settings file equivalent to the `pyproject.toml` file in `.vscode/settings.json`.

 ## License